multiple checkbox validation in javascript

-In your application you can use single check box or you can use multiple checkbox .
-If you use multiple checkbox then how to validate multiple checkbox .
+In your application, you can use a single check box or you can use multiple checkboxes.
+If you use multiple checkboxes then how to validate multiple checkboxes.

 Example 1